Tears, Lawsuits, Zoom Firing: School Board That Banned BLM Flags Erupts

 The Newberg School Board voted to terminate the contract of Superintendent Joe Morelock late Tuesday night, in a process that board director Brandy Penner, who voted against the firing, called “the shadiest, shadiest process ever.”

-A group composed primarily of parents known as Newberg Equity in Education were expected to demonstrate on Thursday at the office of the Portland metropolitan-area school district which enrolls roughly 5,000 students across 10 schools in Newberg, Dundee and the counties of Yamhill, Washington and Clackamas.
+A group composed primarily of parents known as Newberg Equity in Education was expected to demonstrate on Thursday at the office of the Portland metropolitan-area school district, which enrolls roughly 5,000 students across 10 schools in Newberg, Dundee, and the counties of Yamhill, Washington, and Clackamas.

+In an email to The Daily Beast on Thursday night, Morelock said he had been terminated “without cause” more than two years before the end of his contract, but was proud of the work the district had accomplished, including shoring up financial stability and opening a wellness center for students.

+“We kept students and the community safe through a now 20-month long pandemic, and provided more than half a million meals delivered by school bus during closures,” he wrote.
+“I will miss everyone—teachers, students, staff, administrators, and parents—in the NPS community.
+I’m sorry I can no longer work with and for them, and am disappointed this decision is overshadowing the education, well-being, and safety of each Newberg student provided by our amazing school staff members.”

+In emotional denunciation of the 4-3 vote during Tuesday’s meeting, Penner said children would suffer the consequences of the decision to boot Morelock.

-“It will be our children who have to pay for this—because they will be losing resources out of their classrooms—and those are my kids,” Penner said in emotional denunciation of the 4-3 vote during Tuesday’s meeting.
-She was joined by board directors Rebecca Piros and Ines Pena in opposing Morelock’s firing.
+“It will be our children who have to pay for this—because they will be losing resources out of their classrooms—and those are my kids,” she said.
+Penner was joined by board directors Rebecca Piros and Ines Pena in opposing the superintendent’s firing.

-Piros said she felt the decision to remove the superintendent had been “jammed through.”
+Piros said she felt the decision to remove Morelock -- who was backed by more than 29 years of experience in public education -- had been “jammed through.”

 “I just feel that this has been on your agenda since day one,” Piros said, addressing board chair Dave Brown.

-Brown and three conservative board members— vice chair Brian Shannon and board directors Renee Powell and Trevor DeHart—declined to provide a reason during Tuesday’s meeting that would explain the sudden decision to fire Morelock, who was given just 10 days to clear his desk.
+Brown and three conservative board members—vice chair Brian Shannon and board directors Renee Powell and Trevor DeHart—declined to provide a reason during Tuesday’s meeting that would explain the sudden decision to fire Morelock, who was given just 10 days to clear out his desk.

 “I protest that none of you had anything to say why you wanted to do this,” Piros told the board.